Massachusetts House of Representatives' 2nd Bristol district

 Map of Massachusetts House of Representatives' 2nd Bristol district, based on the 2010 United States census.

 Massachusetts House of Representatives' 2nd Bristol district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
-It covers part of Attleboro in Bristol County.
+It covers most of the City of Attleboro in Bristol County.
 Democrat Jim Hawkins of Attleboro has represented the district since 2018.

 The current district geographic boundary overlaps with those of the Massachusetts Senate's Bristol and Norfolk and Norfolk, Bristol and Middlesex districts.